Chomenor/ioef-cmod/cmod-readme.md

 - r_mapLightingGamma: Performs a gamma-style adjustment on map lighting intensity.
 Values over 1 increase the map lighting levels on a curve, increasing the midrange levels without changing the minimum and maximum levels.
 Current default value is 1 (no change).
 Reasonable values for this setting range from 1.0 to around 2.0.

 - r_mapLightingFactor: Performs a linear scaling on map lighting intensity.
 If any rgb component is scaled passed the maximum, values are scaled back so the highest component equals the maximum.
 Current default is 2 (EF standard).
-Values from around 2.5 to 8 can reasonably be used to increase brightness.
-Note while this setting has very good results brightening some maps, it is relatively inconsistent between maps, so use with caution.
+Values from around 2.5 to 5 can reasonably be used to increase brightness.
+Note while this setting has good results brightening some maps, it is relatively inconsistent between maps, so use with caution.

 - r_mapLightingClampMin: Sets the minimum lighting intensity (per rgb component), on a scale from 0 to 1.
 This can be used to force a minimum lighting level in maps.
 The default setting is 0.
 A value around 0.2 can be used to make the darkest parts of maps brighter without affecting the rest of the map.